-To have the Best Divorce possible you need to learn the basics of divorce leverage and strategy.
+To take the best divorce leveragepossible you need to learn the basics of divorce leverage and strategy.
 Then follow them.

 If you deviate from these concepts covered below (and people always want to deviate) your divorce is more likely to be botched, along with your family, finances, and future.

 As a word of warning, the Best Divorce strategies and concepts I’ll be explaining are not always engineered for enjoyment.
 Your reaction to some of what follows might be to feel uncomfortable.

 However, having the Best Divorce is probably going to require you to step outside of your comfort zone and act differently, because how you’ve acted leading up to now was a big contribution to the problem we are trying to solve.

 Nothing here is immoral or illegal.
 Everything is designed to make your life better as soon as possible and, in the long term, make your family and finances far better off than they would otherwise be.
 Isn’t that what you want?

 An important component of divorce leverage and strategy is understanding what your spouse will likely place priority on during the divorce.
 So, for the first and and probably the last time here, we’ll get into explaining an academic psychology lesson.

 According to Maslow (1943), all people are motivated to achieve certain needs, in an order of priority.
 Once lower level, basic needs are satisfied, people advance to satisfying higher level needs.
 Also, the longer that a person’s lower level needs go unmet, the stronger the desire becomes to meet the need.